 Don’t get disappointed looking at houses you can’t afford.
 It only makes sense for you to find out how much mortgage you can afford and how much cash you will need up front.
 With this knowledge in hand, you’ll be more confident in what monthly payments you can afford.
 Your lender can even issue a Pre-Qualification Letter that will increase the likelihood of a seller accepting your offer.

 The pre-qualification process might also point you in the direction of a different financing process, such as doing a land contract.
 Not sure what a contract is or if it is a good idea?
-Just ask – We are happy to help you.
+Click Here for a great resource on the process, terms, etc. from one of our lender partners.
+And feel free to just ask us – we are happy to help you.

 Find the Perfect House